 The subject MATH2009 Engineering Mathematics 2 is a servicing subject for some Engineering and Applied Science courses and is not available for students in the Science course.
-The subject MATH2021 is available for students in the Science course who wish to take only one unit of mathematics at Level II.
+The subject MATH2079 is only available in the Aviation Course.
+The subject MATH2021 is available for students in the Science course who wish to take only one unit of Mathematics at Level II.
 It may be followed only by the Level III subject MATH3021 Mathematics 3.